 Here are a few things you should always tell your sitter or a family member who is watching after your baby:

 1. When in doubt, call.
-They will not be “bothering” us when we are out.
-We want to know our children are okay.
+Let them know they will not be “bothering” you when you’re out.
+You want to know your children are okay.
 CALL!

 2. Read the instructions carefully.
 I wrote four pages, but they had details about my baby which are important to know so that all goes smoothly.